yswa-var/homelx/README.md

 ## Deployment

-### Render Deployment
+### Backend Deployment (Render)

-This application is configured for deployment on Render as a monorepo.
+The backend is configured for deployment on Render.
 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

-### Quick Deploy
+### Quick Deploy Backend

 1. Push your code to a Git repository
 2. Connect your repository to Render
 3. Set the `OPENAI_API_KEY` environment variable
 4. Deploy using the `render.yaml` configuration

+### Frontend Deployment

+After deploying the backend:

+1. Update `frontend/src/config.js` with your Render backend URL
+2. Deploy the frontend separately (Vercel, Netlify, GitHub Pages, etc.)

 ### Local Development